 Modular Synthesis of Antibiotics

 Co-evolution of microorganisms has resulted in an abundance of natural product small molecules that serve as effective weapons against pathogenic bacteria.
 This evolutionary process, however, does not often optimize drug-like properties for human use, and is inherently coupled with the evolution of resistance mechanisms.
-Our laboratory develops modular, fully synthetic routes to natural product scaffolds that we believe have not reached their potential.
+Our laboratory develops modular, fully synthetic routes to natural product scaffolds that have not reached their potential.
+This allows us to interrogate structure–function relationships, access new molecules that overcome resistance, and occasionally even correct erroneous structural assignments.

 Modular Approaches to Lankacidin Antibiotics (JACS 2020)